-The eggs are beaten and the Parmesan cheese portion of the Kraft Fresh Take is added to them.
+The eggs are beaten and Parmesan cheese is added to them.

 They are baked in the oven and when they are finished, you’ll have your cute, little puffy frittata!
 Won’t those be fun to eat on Easter morning?

-Here’s the complete recipe for you to save to your ZipList recipe box or print.
+Here’s the complete recipe for you to print.
 If you aren’t ready to make it yet, but want to save it for later, I would recommend pinning it to one of your Pinterest boards by clicking this red “Pin It” button:

 --These frittata in a jar are intended to be consumed after cooking.
 Due to the egg puffing up higher than the edge of the jar, it usually won't work to put the lid/ring back on the jar for storing in the refrigerator.
 If you wish to do this, you will want to use less egg and/or asparagus.

 I hope you enjoy my Mini Frittatas in a Jar!
 I’d love to hear how you like them…and if you have other ingredients you love in frittatas, leave me a comment.
 I can always use new ideas.